YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: Attempting to connect more than the maximum number of sockets defined for the process triggers this error. xxx is the maximum for the current process.

-Action: Reduce the number of connections or use a process that has a higher maximum number of sockets defined by the gtm_max_sockets environment variable.
+Action: Reduce the number of connections or use a process that has a higher maximum number of sockets defined by the ydb_max_sockets environment variable.

 ------------------
 SOCKNOTFND